aspose-total/Aspose.Total-Products/total/en/python-net/conversion/powerpoint-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
-For a Python developer, who is trying to add a POWERPOINT to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POWERPOINT and XLTM files.
+For a Python developer, the need to convert POWERPOINT to XLTM files arises when they need to add a feature within their application.
+This feature will help to automate the conversion process of POWERPOINT to XLTM files.

+<h2>How Aspose.Total helps for powerpoint to xltm conversion</h2>
-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POWERPOINT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POWERPOINT and XLTM files.
+It helps to convert POWERPOINT to XLTM files in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert POWERPOINT file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API is a powerful tool that helps to convert POWERPOINT files to HTML.
+It supports various features like creating, manipulating and converting presentations.
+It also supports various formats like PPT, PPTX, ODP, OTP, PPS, PPSX, POT, POTX, HTML, PDF, XPS, TIFF, JPG, PNG, BMP, SVG, and SWF.

+The Aspose.Cells for Python via .NET API is a powerful tool that helps to save HTML into desired Microsoft Excel format.
+It supports various features like creating, manipulating and converting spreadsheets.
+It also supports various formats like XLS, XLSX, XLSM, XLSB, CSV, HTML, ODS, PDF, XPS, TIFF, JPG, PNG, BMP, SVG, and SWF.

+The combination of Aspose.Slides and Aspose.Cells for Python via .NET APIs helps to automate the conversion process of POWERPOINT to XLTM files.
+It is a reliable and efficient solution for Python developers who are looking to add a POWERPOINT to XLTM conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}